suntomi/deplo/docs/module.md

     - ci
     - vcs
   - tags
-- Deplo invoke entrypoint.XXX with arguments to run deplo module, where XXX is differ from module type
+- Deplo invoke entrypoint.XXX with arguments to run deplo module, where XXX is differ from module type. so, single module can act as multiple type of modules

 ### security
 - deplo carefully chooses command line arguments and environment variables that is passed to module's entrypoint to minimize the risk of leaking sensitive information to 3rd party module.